abhishek1998/beta-docs-website/docs/First-e2a-docs.md

 ## Overview

-This guide will show you how to install SuiteCRM Email to Anything on your SuiteCRM instance.
+This guide will show you how to install Email to Anything on your SuiteCRM instance.

 {: .note }
 You must install the plugin on a development environment before your live SuiteCRM instance.